antivirusakash/AI-Powered-Real-time-Dish-Suggestions/CONTRIBUTING.md

 - Release notes for significant contributions
 - GitHub's contributor graph

-Thank you for helping make AI Powered Real-time Dish Suggestions better! 🚀
+Thank you for helping make How to Log Food? better! 🚀